A Weak Convergence Approach to Inventory Control Using a Long-term Average Criterion: Introduction

 Most significantly, the two papers differ in how the auxiliary function is defined which, together with the infimal cost, form a solution of a particular system of linear equations and inequalities (see \propref{qvi-ish}) related to but different from the long-term average Hamilton-Jacobi-Bellman equation.
 In the present manuscript, the auxiliary function $G_0$ is a $C^2$ function defined globally on ${\cal I}$, contrasting with the function $G$ in the earlier one which $C^1$-smoothly pastes two functions at a significant point in ${\cal I}$.
-Moreover, frequently in the literature, the long-term average auxiliary function is obtained from the value functions of discounted problems using the the method of vanishing discount.
+Moreover, frequently in the literature, the long-term average auxiliary function is obtained from the value functions of discounted problems using the method of vanishing discount.
 The function $G_0$ in this paper is not obtained in this manner.

 The functions $G$ and $G_0$ in the two papers play a central role in establishing general optimality of an $(s,S)$ ordering policy.
-This manuscript provides an analytic solution for the general model that applies to all policies in the admissible class ${\cal A}_0$ defined in \eqref{admissible-class-A-defn} below.
+This manuscript provides an analytic solution for the general model that applies to all admissible policies.
 In contrast, the earlier publication only shows optimality in a smaller class of ordering policies for the general models under a more restrictive set of conditions.
 Optimality of $(s,S)$ policies for the general class of admissible policies for two examples from \cite{he:arxiv} and \cite{helm:15b} was established using ad hoc methods specifically tuned to the examples.